-Due to the nature of vintage clothing, we recommend purchasing one size up from your regular size.
+Due to the nature of vintage clothing, we recommend purchasing one size down from your regular size.

 This is because fashion sizing around the world was not standardised for mass production until very late in the 1950’s, so any size labels will vary from our modern day size guides.
 If the artwork was bespoke or predates 1960 there will most likely be no label at all - which leaves us to make an educated best-guess as to the size.
 General wear and washing of garments over time may also alter the size label from the actual size.